tiprankstipranks

 Market volatility may adversely affect our ability to pass through potential increases in the cost of corn and other raw materials to customers via product price increases, to purchase quantities of corn and other raw materials at prices sufficient to sustain or increase our profitability, or to supply product quantities and meet shipment delivery requirements that our customers demand.

 The price and availability of corn and other raw materials are subject to volatility as a result of economic and industry conditions, including supply and demand factors such as supply chain disruptions, crop disease and severe weather conditions that include drought, floods, frost and ocean currents.
 These conditions are difficult to anticipate, are beyond our control and could adversely impact our profitability by affecting the prices we pay for raw materials.
 Our finished products are made primarily from corn.
 Purchased corn and other raw material costs generally account for between 40 percent and 60 percent of our finished product costs.
 Some of our products are based upon specific varieties of corn that are produced in significantly smaller volumes than yellow dent corn.
 These specialty grains cost more due to their more limited availability and require planning cycles of up to three years to ensure we receive an adequate supply.
 We also manufacture certain starch-based products from potatoes.
 The T&HS segment's current potato starch requirements constitute a substantial portion of the total available supply of feedstock in the U.S. and Canada.
-It is possible that, in the long term, continued growth in demand for potato starch-based ingredients and new product development could result in capacity constraints.
+In the long term, continued growth in demand for potato starch-based ingredients and new product development could result in capacity constraints.
 Also, we utilize tapioca in the manufacturing of starch products, primarily in Thailand, as well as pulses, gum, rice, stevia and other raw materials around the world.
 A significant supply disruption or sharp increase in prices of any of these raw materials that we are unable to recover through pricing increases to our customers could have an adverse impact on our growth and profitability, especially if such an event disproportionately affects us as compared to our competitors.
-In North America countries serviced by our F&II segments, we sell a large portion of our finished products derived from corn at firm prices established in supply contracts typically with a term of one year, though some may be shorter, and some may be multi-year.
+In North American countries served by our F&II segments, we sell a large portion of our finished products derived from corn at firm prices established in supply contracts typically with a term of one year, though some terms may be shorter and some contracts have multi-year terms.
 To minimize the effect of volatility in the cost of corn related to these firm-priced supply contracts, we enter into corn futures and options contracts or take other hedging positions in the corn and soy futures market.
 These derivative contracts typically mature within one year.
 At expiration, we settle the derivative contracts at a net amount equal to the change in the price of the commodity from the date we entered the derivative contract, with the intention of offsetting the change in commodity prices from the time we entered the firm-priced supply contracts.
-The fluctuations in the fair value of these hedging instruments may adversely affect our cash flow.
+The fluctuations in the fair value of these hedging instruments may adversely affect our cash flows.
 We fund any unrealized losses or receive cash for any unrealized gains on futures contracts on a daily basis.
-While the corn and soy futures contracts or hedging positions are intended to minimize the effect of volatility of corn costs on operating profits, the hedging activity can result in losses, some of which may be material.
-In addition, our hedging activities may not be fully successful in limiting the effect of volatility in the cost of corn.
+Although the corn and soy futures contracts or hedging positions are intended to minimize the effect of volatility of corn costs on operating profits, the hedging activity can result in losses, some of which may be material.
+In addition, our hedging activities may not be fully successful in limiting the effect of volatility on the cost of corn.

 Production

-Total Risks: 4/25 (16%)Below Sector Average
+Total Risks: 4/26 (15%)Below Sector Average

-Manufacturing1 | 4.0%
+Manufacturing1 | 3.8%

 Manufacturing - Risk 1